- Have you felt like you’re falling through the cracks of our health care system?

 You need someone experienced, who understands what it is to be in pain and distress, and how you can break free to feel like yourself again.

-I’m a multi-disciplinary and experienced somatic pain therapist who, for 30 years, has been helping relieve clients’ chronic and acute pain and illness.
+I’m a multi-disciplinary and experienced somatic pain therapist who, for 30 years, has been helping clients manage and relieve chronic and acute pain and illness.
 I also provide holistic health coaching and train other practitioners in somatic therapies.
 I am continuously refining an original synthesis of manual, movement and mind-body therapies.
 Here, the worlds of clinical massage, physical therapy, yoga, somatic psychotherapy and other mind/body work meet and purposefully interact.

 - Licensed Massage Therapist (LMT)